Saturday, January 4, 2025

 In Here Lies Love, the program brochure cites 1898 as the time when “The U.S. colonized the Philippines, having ‘liberated’ the country from Spain.”
 However, during the program, the D.J. bellowed that the U.S. bought the Philippines from Spain.
 The D.J. was more accurate.
 In a very real sense we have been owned by – or, if you must, depended on - the U.S. to this very day. (note the arrogance of this narrative).
 To some it was a love affair.
 To others it was a version of strife and suffering.

 In 1945 the Philippines was granted independence by the U.S. from the U.S. in what has been described as a transition to a neo-colonial relationship with the U.S. The Philippines did not have independent control of its own economy, a main contributor to the lack of political independence as well.
 When Marcos declared martial law, he quickly assured foreign business interests that it would be business as usual.
-Marcos’ fight was with the local oligarchs.
+Marcos’ fight was with the local dynasties and/or oligarchs.
 Ninoy Aquino had no real platform other than his opposition to Marcos.
 Nevertheless, Aquino was a symbol of a democratic alternative to the Marcos dictatorship.
 When the Marcos left the Philippines at the end of his rule, it was an American helicopter than lifted him and Imelda to Hawaii, not to the U.S. mainland.

 During the time of Imelda, the Philippines, like other “developing countries had an American-style neoliberal economy.
 The result was an increase in the unequal distribution of wealth.
 These countries have thriving urban-global economies surrounded by massive populations of poverty and near-poverty.
 Since then, globalization (primarily capital and debt) has increased income inequality and migration.